jimpurbrick/thecreationengine/content/crestmatic.md

 the documentation.
-Adding a [travis](https://travis-ci.org/) step to publish the generated documentation to [gh-pages](http://jimpurbrick.com/crestmatic/) and wiring up [nightli.es](https://nightli.es/) to trigger a build every night are the final setps to ensure that the documentation is automatically kept up to date.
-Please feel free to submit a pull request if you'd like to see some changes or just donate some ISK to Capt Out if you find the [documentation](http://jimpurbrick.com/crestmatic/) or [code](https://github.com/jimpurbrick/crestmatic) useful.
+Adding a [travis](https://travis-ci.org/) step to publish the generated documentation to [gh-pages](http://jimpurbrick.com/crestmatic/) and wiring up [nightli.es](https://nightli.es/) to trigger a build every night ensures that the documentation is automatically kept up to date.
+If you'd like to see some changes please feel free to submit a pull request or just donate some ISK to Capt Out if you find the [documentation](http://jimpurbrick.com/crestmatic/) or [code](https://github.com/jimpurbrick/crestmatic) useful.